Police say 27-year-old Monica Wellito blew a .30 on a breath-alcohol test while babysitting her niece's 1- and 4-year-daughters Thursday.

 Officer George Waybenais reported he had a difficult time waking Wellito, and called paramedics.
 He finally was able to wake her by applying force to her pressure points several times.

-She smelled strongly of alcohol, according
+She smelled strongly of alcohol, according to the police report.

 Officers struggled to get information from the intoxicated woman about the identity of the 4-year-old girl.
 Wellito eventually mentioned there were two children at about the same time the 4-year-old mentioned her little sister being in an unfenced irrigation ditch, which was located about 15 feet from the trailer.